Northern Ontario Resource Trail: Pickle Lake

 The Northern Ontario Resource Trail at Pickle Lake begins at the northern end of Highway 599 in Central Patricia and travels 236 km to Windigo Lake.
 It initially meanders northeast before turning northwest.
-From the north shore of the lake the route continues for approximate 45 km to serve the North Caribou Lake First Nation.
+From the north shore of the lake, a non-NORT road on Crown Land continues for approximate 45 km to serve the North Caribou Lake First Nation.

 Although the road is maintained year-round, it is extremely lightly travelled, and is in a very remote section of the province.
 Motorists should stock up on supplies in Pickle Lake, and be prepared for remote bush travel.
 It is recommended to fill up on gasoline and supplies, and check weather conditions before travelling down this road, since there are no gas stations or any other services on the Northern Ontario Resource Trail north of Pickle Lake.
 Caution must be used while driving as well, as there are some steep grades on the route.
 Although the speed limit is 80 km/h, there are many sections where such a speed cannot be maintained.

 Red Lake

-A gravel road known as the NORT and Nungesser Road travels from the Red Lake northwards approximately 100 km to the Berens River.
+A gravel road known as the Nungesser Road travels from the Red Lake northwards approximately 100 km to Bak Creek.
+A road on Crown land then continues from that point to the Berens River.
 It begins at an intersection with Highway 125 just west of Balmertown.
-Approximately 83 km north of there, it intersects an all-season road to Pikangikum First Nation.
+Approximately 83 km north of there, it intersects with Taxi Bay Road, which provides boat access to Pikangikum First Nation.

-Several winter roads connect to Nungessor Road, and provide access and supplies from approximately January to March each year to fly-in First Nations territories in the far north of Ontario.
-Due to the effects of climate change, the roads have been open for a shorter period each year.
+Several winter roads connect to Nungesser Road, and provide access and supplies from approximately January to March each year to fly-in First Nations territories in the far north of Ontario.
+Due to the effects of climate change, the winter roads have been open for a shorter period each year.
 Consequently, several First Nations are studying the feasibility of connecting to the road network with all-season roads.